Meet your match – the season of sensational seafood and great wine is upon us!

 Some people would start their dinner party with oysters or prawns, but we dare you to get adventurous with lobster.
 FishMe recommends a lobster slider, a mini version of a lobster roll.
 With your cooked Southern Rock Lobster, simply scoop out the available lobster meat and mix with mayonnaise, sour cream, shallots, tarragon, lemon zest, and celery.
 Then paste the mix onto some buttered rolls, whether toasted or fresh.
 However you eat lobster, it’s always best to match with chardonnay.

 The reason why white wine pairs best with seafood – much like this Chardonnay and lobster – is due to their taste and texture.
 Some Chardonnays are aged in oak barrels, bringing notes of vanilla, others are very fruit-driven.
-The Which Way Is Up?
-Chardonnay is the latter, offering a simple and effective match with the light and buttery flavours of your lobster.
-Side note, however you serve your lobster, make sure it’s buttery!
+The Penfolds Bin 311 Chardonnay 2021 is the latter, offering lemon, lime and elegant fruit aromas that’s then complemented by barrel fermentation and maturation in French oak.
+Proving to be an effective wine pairing with lobster, ensure that it is served buttery to enhance the wine’s flavour profile.

 Kingfish Wine Pairing